x56080/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/createDataSource_en.md

         Format: `ErrorFilterMask: "READ"`

-    3. ErrorControlLevel ( *string* ): Configure the error level when performing unsupported data operations (such as DDL) on the mapping collection or collection space, default is "High".
+    3. ErrorControlLevel ( *string* ): Configure the error level when performing unsupported data operations (such as DDL) on the mapping collection or collection space, default is "high".

         The values are as follows:

-        - "High": Report an error and output an error message.
+        - "high": Report an error and output an error message.
-        - "Low": Ignore unsupported data operations and do not execute.
+        - "low": Ignore unsupported data operations and do not execute.

-        Format: `ErrorControlLevel: "Low"`
+        Format: `ErrorControlLevel: "low"`

+    4. TransPropagateMode ( *string* ): Configure transaction propagation mode on data source, default is "never".

+        The values are as follows:

+        - "never": Transaction operation is forbidden.
+Report an error and output an error message.
+        - "notsupport": Transaction operation is not supported on data source.
+The operation will be converted to non-transactional and send to data source.
+It will be excluded from the transaction.

+        Format: `TransPropagateMode: "never"`

 ##RETURN VALUE##